Maria Christina of Austria, Queen of Spain

 Maria Christina continued as regent until Alfonso XIII reached the age of 16 and took control of the monarchy in 1902.
 After 1902, she was styled Su Majestad la Reina Madre, Her Majesty The Queen Mother.
 Despite her political responsibilities, Maria Christina was an exemplary mother and spent much time dealing with her children’s education.
 She developed interests in many aspects of Spanish culture and even grew to tolerate bullfighting.

-Maria Christina with her three children in 1897; Photo Credit – Wikipedia
+Maria Christina with her three children in 1897; Credit – Wikipedia

 In 1905, on a state visit to the United Kingdom, King Alfonso XIII met Princess Victoria Eugenie of Battenberg (known as Ena), the only daughter of Queen Victoria’s youngest child Princess Beatrice, and the two developed a strong interest in each other.
-However, there were several issues that would need to be resolved before they could consider marriage.
+However, several issues would need to be resolved before they could consider marriage.
 The first issue was religion.
 Alfonso was Catholic while Ena was Protestant.
-The second issue was the potential of Ena bringing hemophilia into the Spanish royal family.
-As Ena’s brother suffered from the disease, there was a possibility that Ena herself was a carrier.
-The third obstacle was Alfonso’s mother, Maria Christina.
-She did not feel the Battenbergs were royal enough (due to the morganatic marriage that started that family), and wanted her son to marry a member of the Habsburg dynasty of Austria.
+The second issue was potentially Ena could bring hemophilia into the Spanish royal family.
+Ena’s brother suffered from the disease and there was a possibility that Ena was a hemophilia carrier.
+The third obstacle was Alfonso’s mother Maria Christina.
+She did not feel the Battenbergs were royal enough due to the morganatic marriage that started that family.
+Maria Christina wanted her son to marry a member of the Habsburg dynasty of Austria.
 Eventually, all three obstacles were overcome, and the couple married on May 31, 1906, at the Royal Monastery of San Jerónimo in Madrid, Spain in a wedding attended by many royals from around the world.
 Alfonso and Ena had seven children and their oldest and youngest sons had hemophilia.
 See Unofficial Royalty: Hemophilia.

 Maria Christina and her grandchildren around 1911; Photo Credit – Wikipedia

 On February 5, 1929, Maria Christina attended the theater with Queen Ena and her daughters.
 The family dined as usual at the Royal Palace of Madrid, at nine in the evening.
-Following the meal, the family moved to the living room, where each night they viewed a film.
-Then they retired to their rooms for the night just after midnight.
+Following the meal, the family moved to the living room, where they viewed a film each night.
+They retired to their rooms for the night just after midnight.
 Shortly after going to bed, Maria Christina felt a sharp pain in the chest and could barely breathe.
 Her maid, seeing her pain, asked if she wanted to call her son the king, but Maria Christina said no. Soon, Maria Christina had another very strong pain, a fatal heart attack.

-Maria Christina in the 1920s; Photo Credit – Wikipedia
+Maria Christina in the 1920s; Credit – Wikipedia

 Maria Christina tomb